Crowley723/dashboard-site/web/content/blog/my-home-lab.md

 ### Authelia

 Unfortunately, I wasn't nearly as invested in the idea of documenting my journey back then as I am now.
-So its hard to describe the state of my home lab and myself when I started contributing to Authelia.
+So it's hard to describe the state of my home lab and myself when I started contributing to Authelia.

 > Authelia is an open-source authentication and authorization server and portal fulfilling the identity and access management (IAM) role of information security in providing multi-factor authentication and single sign-on (SSO) for your applications via a web portal.